Socratique/Ideomatics/README.md

 ## What is an idea?
 Broadly refers to being an Thing in your mind.
 One could also say thought, concept, knowledge, memory.
-Ideomatics treats everything in perception as generally an idea, including what many may refer to as Qualia.
+Ideomatics treats everything in perception as generally an idea, including what many may refer to as Qualia. or Ideas are Qualia.

 There will be a more formal/analytical term for idea in the glossary